Sale Icon

 Now the shortlist has been announced, the judges will be walking around the installations themselves to decide whether the photographs and information "do them justice."

-The awards take place on the 27th March 2013, and we'll be sure to keep you up-to-date!
+The awards take place on the 27th of March 2013, and we'll be sure to keep you up-to-date!
 If you want to take a closer look at the Lighting Design Awards, take a look around their website.
 Then tell us: what's your favourite to win?

 Image: the wine glass chandelier at Hedonism Wine Bar by James Newton.